david-millett/minecreeper/README.md

 }
 ```

 As can be seen above, the `revealCell()` function calls itself if it has no adjacent skeletons (a `skeleCount` of `0`) and it is not an assigned skeleton square.
-After a little tinkering, I found  that adding an `if` statement checking whether the cell had already been revealed was necessary to ensure the function wouldn't go on infinitely and crash the browser.
+After a little tinkering, I found  that adding the `if` statement checking whether the cell had already been revealed ensured that the function wouldn't go on infinitely and crash the browser.

 The `handleClick()` function also calls the `checkWin()` and `checkGameOver()` functions.
 This is so that the player can get instant feedback after their turn on whether they have won or lost the game.